 Date

-A fresh coat of paint is one of the most impactful ways to update your home’s curb appeal, but it’s also a significant investment of time and money.
-The last thing you want is for that beautiful new color to look dull and faded after just a few summers.
-The sun is the biggest culprit when it comes to premature paint failure, breaking down pigments and weakening the paint’s protective film.
-To avoid repainting every few years, you need to choose a product specifically designed to withstand constant UV bombardment.
-We’ll help you find the best exterior paint for sun exposure by breaking down the key features to look for, from its chemical formula to the quality of its pigments, so you can make a smart, long-lasting choice.
+Mon Apr 13Painting your home is a huge project.
+After all that work, the last thing you want is for your beautiful new color to look dull and faded after just a few summers.
+The sun is your paint’s biggest enemy, breaking down pigments and weakening its protective layer.
+This is especially true for areas that get constant sun, making the best exterior door paint for direct sunlight a critical choice.
+To avoid repainting every few years, you need a truly sunproof paint.
+We’ll help you find the best exterior paint for sun exposure by breaking down exactly what to look for, so you can make a smart, long-lasting choice for your home.

 Key Takeaways